Learn things that don't change

 1. The Pragmatic Programmer by David Thomas and Andrew Hunt.

 This book provides technical and professional practical advice for developers.
 It examines what it means to be a modern developer, covering topics ranging from personal responsibility and career development to architectural techniques.
-Even though it was written in 1999, it is still valid in many aspects.
-The unique thing about this book is that it teaches you pragmatically with a collection of tips to improve the development process.
+Although it was written in 1999, it remains valid in many aspects.
+The unique aspect of this book is that it teaches you pragmatically, offering a collection of tips to enhance the development process.

 2. Modern Software Engineering by David Farley

-This book focuses on building great software, where the author offers a solid framework to connect good practices such as Continuous Delivery (CD), Hexagonal Architecture, and Test-Driven Development to the main ideas in software engineering.
+This book focuses on building great software, offering a solid framework to connect good practices such as Continuous Delivery (CD), Hexagonal Architecture, and Test-Driven Development with the main ideas in software engineering.
 He also writes about the history of software development and the ideas that have changed the industry.

 3. Code Complete: A Practical Handbook of Software Construction by Steve McConnell